ArqTras/FAQ-ArQmA/Wallet and daemon.md

 `--rpc-restricted-bind-port arg        Port for restricted RPC server`

-`--restricted-rpc                      Restrict RPC to view only commands and do not return privacy sensitive data in RPC calls
+`--restricted-rpc                      Restrict RPC to view only commands and do not return privacy sensitive data in RPC calls`

- `--bootstrap-daemon-address arg        URL of a 'bootstrap' remote daemon that the connected wallets can use while this daemon is still not fully synced`
+ `--bootstrap-daemon-address arg        URL of a bootstrap remote daemon that the connected wallets can use while this daemon is still not fully synced`

 `--bootstrap-daemon-login arg          Specify username:password for the bootstrap daemon login`